Why get Botulinum Toxin Treatment?

 What is botulinum toxin?

-Botulinum toxin is a purified substance that’s derived from bacteria.
+Botulinum toxin is a neuromodulator consisting of a purified substance that’s derived from bacteria.
 It blocks motor nerve signals thereby weakening the muscle so it can’t contract.
 This results in diminished facial wrinkles.

 Commonly known types of botulinum toxin type A injections include BotoxCosmetic, Dysport, and Xeomin.